|

 dockworker out to grab control of his union.
 A bizarre idea for a musical few pleasures.

-real signs of life.
+who offer the only real signs of life.

 - Say One for Me * - Bing Crosby is a theatre district priest out

 to help showgirl Debbie Reynolds.
-Talented cast can't overcome
+Talented cast can't overcome a

-one-dimensional script and forgettable score.
-Very disappointing.
+predictable script and forgettable score.

 - Sleeping Beauty **** - Disney's visually ravishing animated classic has a